elenaspb2019/kubernetes-migration/README.md

 ```

 Arguments:
-- `.` - working directory.
+- `.` — working directory;
-- `-f docker/application/Dockerfile` - path to your Dockerfile.
+- `-f docker/application/Dockerfile` — path to your Dockerfile;
-- `-t exampleapp` - the name of the created image.
+- `-t exampleapp` — the name of the created image.

 5. Check that the new image has appeared.